 Earlier this year, I got rid of $815,000 of debt by selling a rental house for roughly 30X annual gross rent.
 I don't miss the rental income because I don't miss the $3,400 monthly mortgage, the $23,000 in annual property tax, the $3,000 in annual maintenance, the $2,000 in annual insurance, and pain in the ass tenants.

 Despite the large pay down, I still have about $1,000,000 in debt spread between my primary residence and my vacation rental in Lake Tahoe.
 Simple math states that if I can pay down $100,000 a year, I will be debt free in 10 years.

 To start, everybody needs to total up their debt and set a time frame for when they want their debt to be paid down.
 You have to have a deadline or else you will more than likely not take your debt payoff seriously.
-By 2027, I will be 50 years old.
-There’s absolutely no reason to still be in debt at this age given my income and current liquidity.
+Destroy debt quicker with discipline.

 Because I set up autopay for both my mortgages, if I try to pay down principal during the first 16 days of the month, the system will think that I'm trying to pay my mortgage, which consists of interest and principal.
 But by paying an additional amount after the 16th, I ensure that I'm paying down principal only.

 For example, Valentine's Day, Memorial Day, Labor Day, Thanksgiving, and Christmas are all popular holidays that encourage us to spend.
 There’s even Emancipation Day, which you can change to Debt Freedom Day.